 Persistent Absence (PA) is absence of 10% or more.
 An individual child is deemed to be a persistent absentee, therefore, if his/her attendance is less than 90% (regardless whether or not the absences have been authorised).
+If a child's absence falls below 90% the parent/guardian will receive a letter from the school informing them of this.
 It is the responsibility of the class teacher and office staff to be aware of and bring attention to the Headteacher of any emerging attendance concerns.
 In cases where a pupil begins to develop a pattern of absences, the school will try to resolve the problem with the parents.
 If this is unsuccessful the school will refer to the school Health Adviser if the problem appears to be a medical one.
 In other cases the school will seek advice from the Education Entitlement Team.
 (Appendix 2)